Fail statement

 If the error is not captured, it is implicitely passed on.

-You can turn on explicit error handling with a ? after the function signature.
-As a shorthand, the error can be passed on using a question mark ? after the call.
+after the function signature.
+As a shorthand, the error can be passed on using a question mark ?

 Example of defer statement modifying the failure result.